14Richa/msc-cs-23/Week1/README.md

           heapify(H, smallest)
 ```

-> The worst-case time complexity of the deletion operation is O(log k).
+> The worst-case time complexity of the deletion operation is O(log n).